mitya33/cfimp/README.md

 > Note: the default delimiter is **tab**.
 This can be changed via the `delim` arg.

+> It's strongly recommended to preview the generated data before running the write.
+See the `preview` arg.

 cfimp should be used via `npx`, i.e.

 ```